camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/create-a-model.md

 }
 ```

-After you created the elements of your process like start event, tasks, gateways and end event you have to connect
+After you created the elements of your process like start event, tasks, gateways and end event, you have to connect
 the elements with sequence flows.
 Again, this follows the same 3 steps of element creation and can be simplified by the
 following helper method.